 When you’re on the steamboat from Lucerne to Flüelen, it is nice to pay attention to the speaker.
 He points out several points of interest along the route (in several languages).
 Among them is famous Rütli where the Federation of Swiss states was born and the boat ride ends near Altsdorf, where legend has it, Wilhelm Tell shot the apple from his son’s head.

 But, for ease of communication, I’ll just use the name Gotthard Express train from now on, although it is exactly the same as the William Tell Express.

 Check out this cool video of the Swiss Tourism Board about the Gotthard Panorama Express from Bellinzona to Lucerne.

 Lucerne to Lugano Switzerland

-During our 2 week train tour around Switzerland, we didn’t really needed to go anywhere.
+During our 2-week train tour around Switzerland, we didn’t really need to go anywhere.
 The destination was not the objective, just riding the rails through Switzerland was most important.
 But I get why the rail route between Lucerne and Lugano is so important.
 Situated on both sides of the Alps, they seem two worlds apart.

 Boat Trip on Lake Lucerne to Flüelen

 The boat leaves a few minutes after 11 am and the boarding was quite hectic.
 We arrived quite late and we couldn’t find a good spot to sit anymore.
 We wandered around the boat, trying to avoid the fierce sunlight on the lake.

 With a last honk of the horn, the steam-powered wheels of the boat set in motion.
 Moving the water with large paddle wheels, we quickly moved along the shore of Lucerne.
 I was surprised by how fast we were moving.
 Soon, Lucerne was nothing but a skyline in the distance.
 We passed the impressive Mt.
 Pilatus which we just visited the day before.